 A student must register for the course to be audited.
-A student will not receive a grade for an audited course and it will not affect the grade point average; however, the audit does appear on the transcript.
-New students who would like to audit a course(s) must complete the application process.
+A student will not receive a grade or credit for an audited course and it will not affect the grade point average; however, the audit does appear on the transcript.
+New students who would like to audit a course(s) must complete the application process as a nondegree-seeking student.

-Most lecture courses can be audited and are available as space permits.
+Only lecture courses can be audited, with permission of the instructor, and are available as space permits.
 There is no limit on the number of courses a student may audit during a semester.
 A course that was previously audited may be taken for credit at a later time.
 Once the course begins, students who register to audit may not change their registration status to credit; however, they may withdraw.

-Students who register to receive credit for a course may change to audit only during the first three weeks of the semester or the first week of the summer session, and only upon written petition for cause submitted to the Dean of the Graduate School.
+Students who register to receive credit for a course may change to audit only during the first three weeks of the semester or the first week of the summer session.